 Another Discworld subversion is in The Fifth Elephant, where Vimes is imprisoned by Dwarves and slipped some kind of particularly deadly assassin's weapon with which to take out his guards.
 It is a subversion, as he correctly reasons that the weapon was only provided so that he could be legitimately executed if he used it (Plus, it's a single-shot weapon, and there's more than one guard), and thus he only knocks the guards unconscious when escaping.

 Another example, from Feet of Clay, has a specific Shout-Out to MacGyver and/or The A-Team - "some villains are obliging enough to lock you in a warehouse with enough equipment to build a fully functional armoured car".

 The Columbo example below was an adaptation of the 87th Precinct novel So Long as You Both Shall Live where the heroine escapes in the same manner (and with the same end result).

 A Series of Unfortunate Events had its characters escape from prison with an improbable set of equipment that included the bread they were given to eat.
 This isn't the only example in the series.

-Notably done in the book The Thirty Nine Steps by John Buchan, in which the hero blows his way out of a store cupboard using his powers of mining-engineering and a fictional explosive.
-The Thirty-Nine Steps was published in 1915, making this Older Than Radio.
+Notably done in the book The 39 Steps (1915) by John Buchan, in which the hero blows his way out of a store cupboard using his powers of mining-engineering and a fictional explosive.

 In one Modesty Blaise novel, Modesty and Willie are captured by a villain who wants to see if their reputation for inventiveness is deserved before recruiting them.
 He locks them in a cell but deliberately leaves a means of escape to see if they will discover it.
 They do, then decide that is too obvious and must be a trap, and proceed to invent their own means of escape.
 The bad guy is very impressed.